Shijun666/ScRNA_seq_Cancer-model/README.md

-# ScRNA_seq_R
+# ScRNA_seq
-## This project includes note files of scRNA-seq data analysis with R programming
+## This project includes analysis of published scRNA-seq data, in different human cancer models